Dog Nail Trimming the Right Way

 If they are light and you can see the quick inside, use your guillotine-type clippers (pictured above right) to cut just below the quick.

 If they are dark and you cannot see the quick, use the guillotine-type clippers but only cut very small bits off the end at a time.
 It’s time to stop when you begin to see the grayish-colored quick through the cut end of the nail.

-- If you accidentally cut the quick, use the styptic powder to stop the bleeding.
+- If you accidentally cut the quick, use the styptic powder (pictured right) to stop the bleeding.
 Be sure to brush away the excess powder, as not doing so will make the seal more likely to break and cause the bleeding to resume.
 Note that the powder does sting for some dogs, so if your dog absolutely hates it, don’t worry about it.
 The nail should stop bleeding within 5 minutes.